Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 ### Option 1: Upgrade of CSM manually and additional products with IUF

-If performing an upgrade of CSM manually and additional HPE Cray EX software products with IUF, this stage should not be performed.
-Instead, the [Upgrade CSM manually and additional products with IUF](../operations/iuf/workflows/upgrade_csm_manual_and_additional_products_with_iuf.md)
+This stage should not be performed when upgrading CSM manually and additional HPE Cray EX software products with IUF.
+Instead, refer to the [Upgrade CSM manually and additional products with IUF](../operations/iuf/workflows/upgrade_csm_manual_and_additional_products_with_iuf.md) procedure.

 That procedure will perform the appropriate steps to create a CFS configuration for management nodes and perform management node image customization during the